Yetenol/antonpusch.de/content/Listings - Print source code with syntax highlighting in latex with listings.md

 # Examples

-- import the file [[Listings - Print source code with syntax highlighting in latex with listings#Styling setup|yetenol-styles.sty]] for the required style definitions
+- import the file [yetenol-styles.sty](Listings%20-%20Print%20source%20code%20with%20syntax%20highlighting%20in%20latex%20with%20listings.md#Styling%20setup) for the required style definitions

 Add **inline** code within a paragraph.